Skin Looks Worse After Chemical Peel (What Happened?)

 Getting a chemical peel can be scary, especially if you’re not prepared for the healing process.

-But you should always be on the lookout for concerning symptoms, which is why it’s so important to understand what is normal and what isn’t.
+However, you should always be on the lookout for concerning symptoms, which is why it’s essential to understand what is normal and what isn’t.

-If you’re looking for some extra information on proper chemical peel aftercare, take a look at this video from Mixed Makeup on YouTube.
+If you’re looking for additional information on proper chemical peel aftercare, consider watching this video from Mixed Makeup on YouTube.

 Related Articles